fdhidalgo/geocode_br_polling_stations/README.md

 # Geocoding Brazilian Polling Stations with Administrative Data Sets

 This repository contains the code to geocode polling stations in Brazil.
-We leverage administrative datasets, as well as open-source geocode APIs, to geocode all polling stations used in elections from 2006 to 2018.
+We leverage administrative datasets to geocode all polling stations used in elections from 2006 to 2018.

 We detail our methodology and limitations of our method in this [document](https://raw.githack.com/fdhidalgo/geocode_br_polling_stations/master/doc/geocoding_procedure.html).
 As we detail in that document, our method performs better than commercial solutions like the [Google Maps Geocoding Service](https://developers.google.com/maps/documentation/geocoding/overview), particularly in rural areas.